Skip to Main Content

 3. Seal Vents

-JES recommends rigid closed-cell foam board insulation with an R rating of at least 10.
-The board should also have a radiant barrier, meaning it reflects heat into the crawl space.
+JES installs rigid closed-cell foam board insulation with an R rating of at least 10.
+The board also has a radiant barrier, meaning it reflects heat into the crawl space.
+These Insulation panels are installed on the walls of the crawl space using a mechanical fastener.
+Building code requires an opening near the top of the wall to check for termite activity.
+Since each city has different regarding requirements, it’s best to work with a company like JES with certified installers.

 How Insulation Protects Your Crawl Space